 The next Family Constellation training takes place in January 2018 Details

 The next EMI Emotional Mind Integration training takes place in September 2017 Details

 I have a vision of educating children into knowing that they never have to suffer being touched or used for the sexual gratification of adults under any circumstance.
 There are deeply integrated systems connecting education, justice and psychotherapeutic interventions with individuals, families and the wider public.
 Everyone knows where to go with the confidence of a fair hearing, so that such breaches and betrayals do not go unnoticed.
 No organisations are above the law and the societal moral codes of decency ensure children are free to be children and to grow into health open-hearted adults who have the potential to live rewarding lives.

-The next Emotional Mind Integration (EMI) training starts on 11 September 2017 Details www.emotionalmindintegration.com
+See the next Emotional Mind Integration (EMI) training HERE

-The next Family Constellation training starts on 2 January 2018 Details http://familyconstellations.com.au/training_overview/
+The next Family Constellation training starts Details http://familyconstellations.com.au/training_overview/

 Yildiz welcomes enquiries from organisations involved in professional training